Which Similarity-Sensitive Entropy (Sentropy)?: Experimental tests

-The \texttt{greylock} Python package \cite{nguyen2023greylock} was used to compute LCR as the $\gamma$ diversity; this is the effective-number form of the corresponding entropy (see Section \ref{sec:effective_number_form}).
-The package accepts a user‑provided similarity matrix and returns results for any $q$; we primarily report results for $q=1$ (Shannon‑type LCR) for direct comparison with the default VS (see Section \ref{sec:VS}).
-VS was calculated using the \texttt{vendi‑score} package \cite{vendi-score}.
+The \texttt{sentropy} Python package \cite{nguyen2026} was used to compute LCR as the $\gamma$ diversity; this is the effective-number form of the corresponding entropy (see Section \ref{sec:effective_number_form}).
+The package accepts a user-provided similarity matrix and returns results for any $q$; we primarily report results for $q=1$ (Shannon-type LCR) for direct comparison with the default VS (see Section \ref{sec:VS}).
+VS was calculated using the \texttt{vendi-score} package \cite{friedman2022vendi, pasarkar2023cousins}.
 This implementation computes the eigenvalues of the similarity matrix, retains the positive spectrum, and evaluates the exponential of the Shannon entropy of those eigenvalues, yielding a scalar appropriate for comparison to LCR.
-Similarity matrices were calculated on a GPU-enabled workstation equipped with multi‑core CPUs.
+Similarity matrices were calculated on a GPU-enabled workstation equipped with multi-core CPUs.
 LCR and VS computations were performed on a 2024 M4 Apple Mac mini with 64GB unified memory.